reshinto/programming_language_syntax_comparison/readme.md

 }
 ```
 * Out Modifier
-  * returns value in a return void method
+  * use to return multiple values from a method
+  * any parameter declared with the out modifier is expected to receive a value at the end of the method
 ```c#
 // not using the "out" keyword will result in an error public class Person {